Five of Wands

 You have recently been under stress, and the root cause is dissipating.
 Take care to ensure the mental scars or resentments also fade away, as there may be some residual feelings or sore ego remaining!

-Conflict within your life is a large enough focus at the moment that it is prevents you progressing in other areas, including the spiritual.
+Conflict within your life is a large enough focus at the moment that it is preventing you from progressing in other areas, including the spiritual.
 There is no real cure here other than fixing the underlying problem.

 One important thing to note here is the best way of getting even is to get even better.
 In other words, forget life’s minor battles and concentrate on the biggest one; making yourself the best person you can be.